Dr Peter G.P. Walters

 Teaching and Scholarly Interests: International management and marketing

 Peter studied for his BSc (Econ) degree at the London School of Economics and received MBA and PhD degrees from the University of Liverpool and the Institute of International Business, Georgia State University, respectively.
-He has worked at universities in the UK, USA and Norway – primarily at the University of South Carolina, where he had tenure in the School of Business, and the Norwegian School of Management.
+He has worked at universities in the UK, Norway, USA and Hong Kong – primarily at the Norwegian School of Management; the University of South Carolina, where he had tenure in the School of Business, and The Hong Kong Polytechnic University.
 He was employed as an economist in industry prior to his academic career.

 He joined The Hong Kong Polytechnic University in 1994 as Chair Professor and Head of the Department of Business Studies in the Faculty of Business.
 He served as Department Head, and then Dean, over the next eight years.
 From 2007 to 2016, he served as the Associate Dean (Quality Assurance) of the PolyU’s College of Professional and Continuing Education.